AbinZorto/mlopsv2/README.md

 Before running the pipeline, ensure that you have the following:

-- **Self-hosted Azure DevOps Agent**: A self-hosted system to run Azure DevOps pipelines. (this repo uses a macos selfhosted agent) https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/osx-agent?view=azure-devops
+- **Self-hosted Azure DevOps Agent**: A self-hosted system to run Azure DevOps pipelines. (this repo uses a macOS self-hosted agent) https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/osx-agent?view=azure-devops
 - **Azure Subscription**: Access to necessary Azure Machine Learning resources.
 - **Python 3.12** installed on the self-hosted system.
 - **Azure CLI** and **AML CLI**, which will be installed automatically by the pipeline templates.

+## Project Structure

+The repository is organized into several key directories:

+### aml-cli-v2/
+Contains YAML templates for managing Azure resources, including the creation of compute resources, deployments, and connections to the Azure Machine Learning workspace.

+### data-science/
+This directory includes all components related to data preparation and model training:
+- **data/**: Contains datasets used for training and evaluation, along with metadata files.
+- **environment/**: Holds configurations for the Conda environments used in training and AutoML.
+- **src/**: Contains the main source code scripts responsible for data preparation, training, evaluation, and model registration.

+### infrastructure/
+This folder is dedicated to the infrastructure setup for the Azure resources:
+- **env-variables/**: Contains configuration files for different environments (Dev, Stage, Prod).
+- **modules/**: Houses Bicep modules for resource creation, such as Azure ML workspaces and compute clusters.
+- **pipelines/**: Includes YAML files for deploying infrastructure using Bicep.

+### mlops-pipelines/
+This directory contains the main Azure DevOps pipelines for MLOps processes:
+- **deploy/**: Subdirectories for batch and online deployment pipelines, including the necessary YAML files.
+- **evaluate/**: Contains testing and training pipelines for evaluating and training models.
+- **Main Pipelines**: YAML files for development, staging, and production pipelines that automate model training, deployment, and registration.

 ## Python Pipeline Overview